squares-ui/squares-ui/README.md

 ## Note on configuring Squares-UI to use Elasticsearch/SecurityOnion as a data source

-Bey default Elastic does not allow CORS.
+By default Elastic does not allow CORS.
 To change this SSH to Security Onion and modify the Elastic config file

 ```
 /etc/elasticsearch/elasticsearch.yml